City-of-Helsinki/tabular-anonymizer/README.md

 ### Pseudonymization

 Pseudonymization tool is intended for combining data from multiple sources.
-Both datasets should have common column that is sensitive information.
-Combine_and_pseudonymize function The user can pseudonymize a direct identifier with a hash function.
+Both datasets share an identifier column.
+The function `combine_and_pseudonymize` replaces the identifier with a hash.

 ![Dataframe before pseudonymization](documents/pseudonymization_before.png?raw=true "Dataframe")